Africa–China economic relations: Early dynasties (700 a.d. to 1800)

-There are traces of Chinese activity in Africa dating back as far back as the Tang dynasty.
+There are traces of Chinese activity in Africa dating back from the Tang dynasty.
 Chinese porcelain has been found along the coasts of Egypt in North Africa.
-Chinese coins, dated 9th century, have been discovered in Kenya, Zanzibar, and Somalia.
+Chinese coins dated 9th century, have been discovered in Kenya, Zanzibar, and Somalia.
 The Song dynasty established maritime trade with the Ajuran Empire in the mid-12th century.
-The Yuan dynasty's Zhu Siben made the first known Chinese voyage to the Atlantic Ocean, while the Ming dynasty's admiral Zheng He and his fleet of more than 300 ships made seven separate voyages to areas around the Indian Ocean, and landed on the coast of Eastern Africa.
+The Yuan dynasty's Zhu Siben made the first known Chinese voyage to the Atlantic Ocean, while the Ming dynasty's admiral Zheng He and his fleet of more than 300 ships made seven separate voyages to areas around the Indian Ocean and landed on the coast of Eastern Africa.

 Ancient Sino-African official contacts were not widespread.
 Most Chinese emissaries are believed to have stopped before ever reaching Europe or Africa, probably travelling as far as the far eastern provinces of the Roman and later Byzantine empires.
 However, some did reach Africa.
 Yuan dynasty ambassadors, which was one of only two times when China was ruled by a foreign dynasty, this one the Mongols, traveled to Madagascar.
 Zhu Siben traveled along Africa's western coasts, drawing a more precise map of Africa's triangular shape.

 Between 1405 and 1433, the Yongle Emperor of the Ming dynasty sponsored a series of naval expeditions, with Zheng He as the leader.
 He was placed in control of a massive fleet of ships, which numbered as much as 300 treasure ships with at least 28,000 men.
 Among the many places traveled, which included Arabia, Somalia, India, Indonesia and Thailand, His fleet traveled to East Africa.
 On their return, the fleet brought back African leaders, as well as lions, rhinoceros', ostriches, giraffes, etc., to the great joy of the court.

 Following the Yongle Emperor's death, and the resurgence of Confucianism, which opposed frivolous external adventures, such expensive foreign policies were abandoned, and the costly fleet was destroyed.
 Confucian officials preferred agriculture and authority over innovation, exploration, and trade.
 Their opinion was that Ming China had nothing to learn from overseas barbarians.

 The modern Chinese version is that the European mercantilism in the Age of Discovery aggressively ended Sino-African relations.
-This point of view enforces the rhetoric of the blood brother relations of China and Africa.